Complete NTAPI Implementation

 NtCreateThreadEx() /* create a thread to run your payload */

-functions and Kernel structures present within it.
-Since we're going to get a handle on a process, let's look for NtOpenProcess
+This repository actually houses the `NTAPI`-specific functions/structures that the System Informer project uses.
+It's a really useful repository for us since it has `NTAPI` functions and Kernel structures present within it.
+Since we're going to get a handle on a process, let's look for `NtOpenProcess`:

-syntax from PHNT
+`NtOpenProcess` syntax from `PHNT`

-With that syntax above, we can incorporate this into our glassBox.h
+With that syntax above, we can incorporate this into our `glassBox.h` header file like this:

 /*---------[FUNCS]---------*/